 What struck Ruth was just how happy the children were, how they shared their stories and explained how they were different in an orphanage, how the typical constraints of society in their culture it is a cast system (likened to our class system) and how they celebrated all religious major holidays and festivals.
 Despite the adverse beginnings these children had, health concerns and stigma of their illnesses, they were filled with hope and education.
 Of course they relished the chance to practice their English and see their face on a screen too!

-Ruth’s love of animals is at the core of why and how she ended up being part of the team at Hopefield Animal Sanctuary.
+Ruth’s love of animals is at the core of why and how she ended up being part of the team at Hopefield Animal Sanctuary one winter.
 At a vision-boarding workshop the host asked the question “if money were no object, what would you be doing with all of your time?”
 Ruth answered this to herself that she would be at an animal sanctuary helping out in any way she could.
 The thing is Ruth attended two of these workshops in a 12-month period and she stopped at the second of the two and thought to herself “you need to make this happen”.
 After a bit of to-ing and fro-ing around which charity to help, Ruth and one of her animal loving friends chose Hopefield Animal Sanctuary in Brentwood, Essex.